Top 10 Greatest Chinese Emperors

 Actual name 愛新覺羅弘曆 (Aixin Jueluo Hongli).
 Reigned AD 1735 to AD 1796.

 Most visitors to China today would encounter Emperor Qianlong one way or another.
 The second longest reigning Chinese emperor at sixty and a half years, Qianlong was fond of touring his empire, and during these trips, left tons of calligraphy and paintings everywhere.
 During his peaceful reign, the Qing Dynasty was also at the height of its power, fuelled by a thriving economy and doubling in size.
-Most historians nowadays readily agree that Qianlong’s reign was one of the most glorious periods in imperial Chinese history.
+Most historians nowadays acknowledge Qianlong’s reign as one of the most glorious periods in imperial Chinese history.
 China then dominated even Central Eurasia and Tibet.

-Qianlong was also a great patron of the arts.
+As a ruler, Qianlong was a great patron of the arts.
 He championed Tibetan Buddhism and Confucianism, albeit with ulterior political intentions.
-Like his grandfather, Kangxi, he commissioned a great literary project.
+Like his grandfather, he also commissioned a great literary project.
 The Siku Quanshu (四库全书), an encyclopaedia meant to rival the Yongle Encyclopaedia (see above).
-His various artistic involvements and grandiose architecture projects might have been considered as wasteful by Anti-Manchu factions then.
-However, like the Terracotta Army and the Forbidden Palace, these left China with a wealth of relics and sites.
+His various artistic involvements and grandiose architecture projects might have been considered as wasteful by Anti-Manchu factions back then.
+However, like the Terracotta Army and the Forbidden Palace, these ultimately bequeathed China with a wealth of relics and sites.
 Today, they bring in millions of tourism dollars yearly for the Chinese people.

 About the portraits